carsten-ldev/real-estate-agent/README.md

-# Din Mægler
+# Real estate agent - Din Mægler

-This is a remake of another project: DinMægler05.

-This project is done using a more modern tech-stack with Next.js and typescript.
+Fake real estate agent homepage, created using Next.js and typescript.

 Map popover on the property detail page is implemented using mapbox-gl and react-mapbox-gl.